ParrotSec/documentation/docs/trbl/supported-hardware.md

 - Mobile devices (Android, iPhone, iPad, Tablet, etc)
 - Chromebooks (sometimes it will work but huge hit or miss depending on the manufacturer)
 - Most IOT devices (e.g. Arduino)
-- gnome-software (no future plans to provide support, though community members are more than welcome to provide other desktop environments)
+- gnome software (no future plans to provide support, though community members are more than welcome to provide other desktop environments)
 - All other Architectures not listed.
 - Secure boot
 - Intel Optane (Only works with Windows)